Updated December 23, 2023

-- Encourage your toddler to explore the water as the temperature changes.
+- Encourage your child to explore as the temperature changes.

 - Fill a sensory bin with cool/cold water.

-- Offer sealed water bottles filled with hot water for your toddler to place into the bin.
+- Offer sealed water bottles filled with warm water for children to place into the bin.

-You can also do this activity in reverse.
-Fill the sensory bin with warm water and the sealed bottles with cold or ice water.
+- Reverse the activity and fill the sensory bin with warm water and the sealed bottles with cold water.